Naturalist. bTB Badger Vaccinator. Nature & travel writer. Photographer. Bee Watcher.

-Above is my @WildlifeStuff twitter profile.
-It sums me up in less than 25 words.
+Above is my old @WildlifeStuff twitter profile.
+It pretty much sums me up.

-Even though I was born in Hackney in London in 1964 and lived in London for 12 years, my heart and mind was always in the countryside.
-I’m the tomboy tearing around on my bike feeding squirrels in Friends, and my eclectic Cabinet of curiosities will never stop growing.
+Even though I was born in Hackney, London in the 1960s, and lived in London for 12 years, my heart has always been in the countryside.
+At heart, I’m still the tomboy who tore around on her bike feeding squirrels in Friends.

-For the last 20 years I’ve lived in Dorset, one of the most beautiful, wildlife and habitat diverse counties in the UK, with my husband and Tilly, a rotund tortoiseshell cat.
+For the last 20 years, I’ve lived in Dorset; a wildlife and habitat diverse county in England, with my husband and Tilly, the fat tortoiseshell cat.

-I learnt to run when I was forty-nine and love the feel of squelchy mud or sand between my toes.
-If I can incorporate a run or jog with seeing wildlife or discovering new wild places, then I’m in heaven.
+I love the feel of squelchy mud or sand between my toes and if I can incorporate a jog or walk while encountering wildlife or discovering new wild places, I’m happy.

-I’m a big advocate of running, jogging, shuffling and walking for the over 50s, especially women, but I’m also a lazy lounge-lizard and can easily dunk half a packet of rich tea biscuits with a single mug of tea.
+Although I’m a big advocate for jogging, shuffling and walking for the over 50s, especially women, I’m also a dreadful lounge-lizard, and can easily dunk half a packet of rich tea biscuits in a single mug of tea.
 No one’s perfect, right?

-If you would like to commission a travel, lifestyle or nature writing article, use any of my photographs (from a library of over 20,000 nature photographs) or would just like to discuss a writing and/or photography idea, it would be great to hear from you.
+If you would like to commission an article, use any of my nature photographs (from a library of over 20,000) or would just like to discuss a writing idea, it would be great to hear from you.